aladnansami/Ecomerce-Website-Automation-Using-TestNG-/README.md

 # Test_Automation_Selenium_TestNG

  This project  is on automating an E-commerce Website.
-Here has been automated the whole signup procedure,Login procedure and the Purchase procedure of the website.
+H
 # Website Link
 <a href="http://automationpractice.com/">Automation Practice Website </a>

 # The following key modules/pages are automated:
 SignUp <br>
 Login<br>